 Crypto Cards for DeFi

 For DeFi enthusiasts and heavy Ethereum ecosystem users looking for a crypto debit card, currently, you will need to reside in the UK or Europe.
 The only non-custodial Bitcoin card is Eidoo, Monolith, and Plutus.
-If this is a must HAVE for you, then Plutus plans to expand their region availability during 2021.
+If this is a must HAVE for you, then Plutus plans to expand their region availability in 2022/2023.

 Hope you enjoyed reading through our best crypto cards comparison article.
 What’s your favorite bitcoin card?
 Did we miss an option in our crypto cards review?